M0nkeyPr0grammer/Create-Forge-Frontier/patch_notes.md

 - Create New Seething Recipes for Amethyst, Flint, Quartz, Rose Quartz, Spectral Ruby, and Stellarite
 - Fix Molten Malachite Compacting Recipe
 - Created New Energetic Recipes replacing Reaction Chamber Recipes
+- Created New Jetpack curios slot, and added Jetpacks to said slot
 ### **FTB**
 - Added any new screenshots for Quests
 ### **Minecraft**